amitxv/PC-Tuning/docs/physical-setup.md

 ## BIOS

 - Keep in mind that anything can go sideways when modifying BIOS.
-You should explore methods to flash a stock BIOS such as working USB flashback or a [CH341A](https://www.techinferno.com/index.php?/topic/12230-some-guide-how-to-use-spi-programmer-ch341a) programmer if [clearing CMOS](https://www.intel.co.uk/content/www/uk/en/support/articles/000025368/processors.html) does not work
+You should explore methods to flash a stock BIOS such as a working USB flashback or a [CH341A](https://www.techinferno.com/index.php?/topic/12230-some-guide-how-to-use-spi-programmer-ch341a) programmer if [clearing CMOS](https://www.intel.co.uk/content/www/uk/en/support/articles/000025368/processors.html) does not work

 - Check for BIOS updates and positive changes in the change log such as increased memory stability.
 Beware of problems brought up in reviews and forums